mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

 As we say, fragments are helpful to build queries dynamically.
-One widespread use case is to create a query that uses the `IN` operator since JDBC does not give any built-in support for this kind of operator.
+One widespread use case is to create a query that uses the `IN` operator since JDBC doesn't give any built-in support for this kind of operator.
 Fortunately, Doobie does it, providing a reliable method in the `Fragments` object:

 ```scala
 def findActorsByNames(actorNames: NonEmptyList[String]): IO[List[Actor]] = {